 Once the airlock has stopped bubbling for about 2 days it is time to take another specific gravity reading.
-The gravity should be around 1.010-0.990 depending on the yeast that was used.
-Record this measurement and wait for two more before retesting again.
-If the reading is the same, the fermentation of your cider is complete.
+The gravity should be around 1.002-0.990 depending on the recipe and yeast that was used.
+Record this measurement and wait for two more days before retesting again.
+If the reading is the same, fermentation is complete.

 Note: Bottling before completion may cause the bottles to explode!

-Once fermentation is finished you need to rack your cider.
-“Racking” means to transfer the cider from one vessel to another.
 To do this, use a siphon to transfer the fermented cider from the primary fermenter into another vessel without transferring the sediment (referred to as Lees) that has settled on the bottom during fermentation.
-Racking the cider will remove the Lees which is made up of yeast and apple sediment making it easier for the fermented apple cider to clear while aging.
+Racking the cider will separate the liquid from the Lees which is made up of yeast and apple sediment and makes it easier for the now fermented apple cider to clear while aging.

-Once fermentation has ended the cider is ready to be bottled.
-Of course, you could drink the cider right away, but bottling and aging will allow you to add carbonation and allow flavors to develop, just like a fine wine.
+Once fermentation has ended you can now get ready to package the cider.
+Of course, you could drink the cider right away, but bottling or kegging will make it possible to add carbonation and allow flavors to develop just like a fine wine.

-First, you need to decide if you want a still hard cider or a carbonated hard cider.
-If you prefer a still cider, without carbonation, just bottle it up and give it time!
+There are a few things you need to consider before moving on.
+First, you need to decide if you want a still or carbonated hard cider.
+If you prefer still, without carbonation, just bottle it up and give it time!

-The bottles of cider should be stored out of sunlight in a cool place ranging around 55F-65F.
+The bottles should be stored out of sunlight in a cool place ranging around 55F-65F.
 After about two weeks, the bottles should be properly carbonated.

-Once you learn how to make hard cider and your first batch is ready, the hardest part is waiting for it to age before drinking it.
-Although aging is not necessary, the young hard cider may be quite tart and boozy when fresh but ciders will become more flavorful and smooth with time.
+Once you make hard cider and your first batch is ready, the hardest part is waiting for it to age before drinking it.
+Although aging is not necessary, the young alcohol may be quite tart and boozy when fresh but ciders tend to become more flavorful and smooth with time.

 Consider aging hard cider for a minimum of one month but keep in mind 3 to 6 months can improve the flavor of homemade ciders, especially those with higher ABV content.
 I like to test a bottle each month to see how they change!